 You will not find our tours on any other website.
 And with no middle man, we can provide unrivalled value with a much more personal experience.

-On the phone you can chat to Eric, Kristel, Martina, Shannon or Shauni.
+On the phone, you can chat to Eric, Kristel, Shannon or Shauni.
 We will be delighted to help with any questions you may have.

 Live like royalty, staying in real Irish castles like this one, Ballynahinch Castle in Connemara, Co.
 Galway.
 This is just one of the historic residences on offer when you book one of our exclusive castle tours of Ireland.See Castle Tours

-Get even closer on a tour which is limited to a maximum of eight guests.
-We call them our mini-group tours and we have designed every detail with luxury and comfort in mind.See Mini-Group Tours
+Get even closer on a tour that is limited to a maximum of eight guests.
+We call them our mini-group tours, and we have designed every detail with luxury and comfort in mind.See Mini-Group Tours

 We always keep our tour group sizes small.
 That's because we want every guest to get the comfort, space and service they deserve.
 Although many other companies squeeze in groups of up to 50, even the largest of our tour packages are strictly limited to just 26 guests.
 That leaves empty seats on the coaches.
 So why do we limit our tours to such small group sizes?
 Here are six reasons.